-The big benefit of an SD-WAN system is that your data has multiple road to take leaving your premise and has the smarts to route between the Internet “roads” when it sees congestion, bouncing, delays or the highway bridge overpass is out.
+The big benefit of an SD-WAN system is that your data has multiple roads to take leaving your premise and has the smarts to route between the internet “roads” when it sees congestion, bouncing, delays, or that the highway bridge overpass is out.

 - We are co-located next to a Verizon central office and have redundant fiber and DSL copper connectivity to Verizon.

 - We run “meet up” conduits from Verizon public right-of-way fiber vaults into the customer premise to get you FIOS qualified.